BOTCoinNetwork/botcoin/docs/fees.rst

 Distribution Among Validators
 -----------------------------

-Every transaction applied to the EVM is associated with a coinbase address (possibly empty), which receives the transaction fee.
+Every transaction applied to the BVM is associated with a coinbase address (possibly empty), which receives the transaction fee.
 In monetd, we have implemented a system that fairly and securily distributes fees among validators.